folio-org/docs/content/en/docs/Settings/Settings_orders/Settings_orders.md

 ### Creating an order template

-Note: Template name is the only required field.
+To create a new order template, follow the steps below.
+To hide a field from view during order creation, click on the eye icon beside the field name.
+The eye icon will display an angled slash mark to indicate that the field will be hidden.
+When the user creates a new order and selects the template, only the fields with the eye turned on will display.
+Note: Template name is the only required field for a new order template.

 1. Click **New**.

+2. Click **Hide all eligible fields** to turn off visibility for all fields that can be hidden during order creation.
+You can then turn on only the fields that you want to display by unselecting the eye icon beside those fields.

-2. Fill in the fields.
+3. Fill in information as needed for the remaining order creation fields.
 Follow the instructions under [Creating an order]({{< ref "/orders.md#creating-an-order" >}}) for more information.
+Click on the eye icon to hide fields as needed.

 3. Click **Save**.
 A confirmation message appears and the template is saved.